 Mold has been discovered in the basement.
 It frequently occurs to us.
 It could simply be a little spot, or it might be a huge spread.
 In either case, you’re unsure of what to do.
 Can mold in the basement affect the upstairs?
 You might not use the basement often if mold has grown without your notice.

 The impact mold in the basement may have on the rest of your home may surprise you.
-You run the risk of endangering your family’s health in addition to your own by allowing mold to grow in the basement.
+You risk endangering your family’s health problems and your own by allowing mold to grow in the basement.

 Can Mold in Basement Affect Upstairs?